 Reviewer #3 (Remarks to the Author): I appreciate the authors' willingness to address my earlier comments.
 The more detailed comparison with prior work will make it much easier for this work to be used by future researchers.
 This revised manuscript should be accepted and will undoubtedly have a significant impact within the community.
 One comment: Line 178 – I would add “interior” so that this reads: “Due weight should be given to the constraints that interior ocean observations impose in future calculations of global carbon budgets.”
 I think this more clearly captures your point, as the surface observation-derived fluxes are currently used to assess the ocean models used in the global carbon budget.
 Yes, but we particularly want ocean models to be assessed taking into account, our revised fluxes, rather than previous estimates.
-To highlight the need to take both the interior and new surface fluxes into account, we now write: “Due weight should be given to the constraints that ocean interior and surface observations impose when calculating global carbon budgets., and near-surface temperature deviations need to be taken into account when using surface observations to calculate fluxes.” (lines 186-188 in the new version).
+To highlight the need to take both the interior and new surface fluxes into account, we now write: “Due weight should be given to the constraints that ocean interior and surface observations impose when calculating global carbon budgets, and near-surface temperature deviations need to be taken into account when using surface observations to calculate fluxes.” (lines 186-188 in the new version).